Entanet/entanet-behat/README.md

 By doing these conversions and keeping to Behat's native style, our "*.feature" files are readable by anyone involved in the project without touching the code.

-# **_Notice_**
-At present, this is for API testing through Behat.
-A UI, Kafka and Database context class will be implemented into this package in the future.